radius-project/radius/CONTRIBUTING.md

 We welcome small PR contributions from outside the core team (docs improments, bug fixes, minor features.) as long as they follow a few guidelines:

 - Please start by [opening an issue](https://github.com/Azure/radius/issues/new/choose) unless is it truly minor (ex: correcting a typo)
-- Ask questions and learn about the latest updates over in the [discussions tab](https://github.com/Azure/radius/discussions).
 - Please work with the [core team](mailto:radiusct@microsoft.com) to ensure that what you're doing is in scope for the project before writing any code

 ## CLA